Taxalo/ldap3/LDAP-primer.md

 3. The _filter_, an expression computed for all candidate entries, selecting those for which it evaluates to true.
-An empty filter is syntactically invalid, although some LDAP tools automatically substitute it with `(objectClass=*)`, meaning "an entry containing a non-empty `objectClass` attribute," that is, all of them.
+An empty filter is syntactically invalid, although some LDAP tools automatically substitute it with `(objectClass=*)`, meaning "an entry containing a non-empty `objectClass` attribute," which is all of them.

 4. The list of _attributes_ to retrieve from the matching entries.
 If none are specified, only the matching entry DNs are returned.
 The special name `*` means "all attributes," or more precisely, all _user_ attributes, since there is an additional set of __operational attributes__ in each entry, maintained by the directory itself and not modifiable by the user.
 The set of all operational attributes is requested by the special name `+`.
-Most clients will only request the attributes that they really need from the server.

 The search operation, like all but two other LDAP operations, returns a result structure, one of whose elements is a numeric result code.
-Zero signifies success, while most non-zero values are errors.
+Zero signifes success, while most non-zero values are errors.

 Filters are arguably the most important components of search requests, since they enable finding